leoraclet/nixos-config/README.md

 ### LUKS keyboard layout

-When using LUKS encryption, the default keymap used at the password prompt is US QWERTY.
+When using LUKS encryption, the default key map used at the password prompt is US QWERTY.

 To avoid issues caused by mismatched keyboard layouts, you can follow [this Stack Overflow answer](https://unix.stackexchange.com/questions/174572/unable-to-open-luks-encrypted-device-wrong-password/174657#174657) to add an additional key for decrypting the LUKS device.